SooratiLab/RobotGuides/docs/go2/getting_started.md

 The provides a brief description of the steps needed to get the Go2 up and running with basic control.

+!!!warning "Take Care"
+    These robots are very expensive and it can be relatively easy to damage them.
+Any and all damage **must** be report [here](https://forms.office.com/e/gP7mZcBhfr).

 ## The Box

 For such an expensive robot, the box is surprisingly fragile.
 When opening the box, ensure that you unclip the two black latches on the front before opening, and try to rest the lid on a table or chair as laying it flat stresses the hinges.
 When closing, tighten the black strap significantly to avoid stressing the latches on the box.